shaefelinger/codepedia/src/VUE/vue components.md

 ## Components

-Components are the building blocks It’s common for components to be “parents” that have child components nested within them.

-A component is like a custom HTML-element. -> reuseable Pieces of HTML with connected Data and logic
+Components are the building blocks.
+A component is like a custom HTML-element. -> reuseable Pieces of HTML with connected Data and logic:

 - Components are used to build UIs by combining them
 - reuse